 What is Asbestos?

 Asbestos is a mineral material that has been found to have fire-resistant or noncombustible properties.
 Because of this, many building materials have been made from asbestos.
 When in good condition, materials containing asbestos don’t pose immediate harm.
 When the materials begin to break down, or show signs of ware, it is likely time to begin thinking about having your home, business or school tested for asbestos.
-If the building was built between 1920 and 1989 asbestos was widely used due to its strong bonding ability.
-After 1989 the Environmental Protection Agency (EPA) began regulating materials containing asbestos.

 Public and commercial building owners should keep an inventory of asbestos-containing materials to inform workers, tenants, authorities and contractors.

 Where might I find asbestos in the built environment?

 Asbestos can most commonly be found in buildings, but also in gas heaters, hair dryers, some clothing and automotive brakes.